annijoensuu/recipe-book/salads/fruit-salad.md

 5. **Serve:**
    - Enjoy the fruit salad as is, or chill it in the refrigerator for about an hour before serving for a refreshing treat.
+   - serve with whipped cream of with oat cream if you wish